about

 In San Diego, I’ve continued this work—connecting veterans and youth with shelter, opportunity, and care.
 Whether as a case manager at Veterans Village, a youth advocate with San Diego Youth Services, a substitute teacher, or a psychiatric technician at the VA Hospital—I’ve always stood with people in their hardest moments.

-Today, I work downtown with PATH, helping our homeless neighbors take their first steps toward a better future.
+Today, I work downtown with homeless, helping our homeless neighbors take their first steps toward a better future.

 This journey—from soldier to public servant—has led me here.
 I’m running for Mayor of San Diego because I believe leadership means service.
 It means listening.
 It means doing the hard, human work—every single day.